 Bond travels to Switzerland to track down Blofeld (now played by Telly Savalas).
 He soon discovers a plot to contaminate the worlds food supply and then hold the governments of the world to ransom.
 Bond also finds himself falling in love with the suicidal Tracy (Diana Rigg).
 Bond helps Tracy find a reason to live and decides to give up his spy work to marry her.
 Sadly tragedy lies just around the corner for this couple.

 A beautiful score, some of the best stunt/fight sequences in the entire series, and beautiful locations all add together to make this a great film.
 I love the growing relationship between Bond and Tracy and how she soon becomes more important to him than his work as an agent.
 Telly Savalas is ice cold as Blofeld.
-I thought Donald Pleasence did a great job of making Blofeld insane, but his portrayal was very over the top.
-Savalas made Blofeld more real and he has a dangerous edge to him.
+I thought Donald Pleasence did a great job of making Blofeld insane, but his portrayal was very over the top; Savalas on the other hand made Blofeld more real and he had a dangerous edge to him.

-The final scene still shocks and moves me, no matter how many times I watch.
+The final scene still shocks and moves me no matter how many times I watch it.

 And now for my all time favourite Bond film….

 I love this film so much.
 This is another of the plots that comes across as being very believable.
 The film also has a realistic and gritty look to it.
 The location work in the Bahamas is gorgeous.
 This is Connery’s fourth Bond film, and by now he had well and truly settled into the role.